AntonioDelgadoMadrona/Form-Fetch-Movies_POC/README.md

 DEFINITION

-I have used to assemble the project with Vite + React, TypeScript, Vitest, Testing Library...
+I have used to assemble the project with Vite + React.

 I decided to use vite, for its speed and lightness.
 It is one of the options recommended by the react official documentation.